 Constructed stormwater wetlands may be designed as on-line systems with permanent pools for both treatment and storage of peak flows.
 Constructed stormwater wetlands can also be designed as off-line systems with high flows routed around the wetland.
 The basic constructed stormwater wetland design sizing criteria is set forth in Table CSW.1.
 Whether designed as an on-line or off-line system, a constructed stormwater wetland must be sized for the required water quality volume.
+The required water quality volume to achieve 90% TSS/60% TP removal or 80% TSS/50% TP removal is determined using the EPA curve for gravel wetlands.

+All types of Constructed Stormwater Wetlands may be designed so as to intersect the groundwater table, except for the gravel wetland types.
+Gravel wetlands types must be designed to have the lowest portion of the gravel layer at least 2 feet above seasonal high groundwater.
+Siting CSWs in relation to seasonal high groundwater table is critical to ensure adequate hydrology to support hydrophytic vegetation.
+See Section 6.3 for procedures to identify seasonal high groundwater.
+When CSWs are constructed above the groundwater table, the designer needs to ensure that the contributing impervious area will be large enough to provide adequate hydrology to support the growth of hydrophytic vegetation.

 The ratio of the surface area of the constructed stormwater wetland to longer flow paths through the constructed stormwater wetlands to the contributing watershed area must meet the criteria specified in Table CSW.1.
 The reliability of pollutant removal tends to increase as the ratio of constructed stormwater wetlands area to watershed area increases.

 Design the constructed stormwater wetlands with the required proportion of “depth zones.”
 Each of the constructed wetland designs other than the gravel wetland, has depth zone allocations, which are given as a percentage of the stormwater wetland surface area.
 Target allocations for these constructed wetland designs are listed in Table CSW.1.
-The four basic depth zones are (see figure CSW 5):
+The four basic depth zones are (see Figure CSW.1):